notsaizino/Latop.sys/README.md

 This is my first driver ever, so I had no idea how to run it or test it.
 It was very hard.
 But, I made it through! :D 🎆

+This project is for educational and reference purposes only.
+You may not redistribute or claim this code as your own.

 ---